sothach/limiter/README.md

 }
 ```

+### Dependencies & Libraries
+This solution is based on Play! framework 2.6.x, and uses no libraries or frameworks not shipped as part of that environment

 ## What would I have done differently, given more time?
 * Make the service a Play module, to allow it to be incorporated and configured for other applications
 * Use an approach such as the IBM [Copybook](https://www.ibm.com/support/knowledgecenter/en/SSLVY3_10.0.0/com.ibm.mdmhs.fstrk.gd.doc/r_Sample_Copybook_Structure.html)